hectorqlucero/escuela/README.md

 # escuela

-A Clojure library designed to create a skeleton web application
+A web page to track school student achievements

 ## Pre-requisites
 1. leiningen 2.0.0 or above installed